-Additionally, a severe allergic reaction can lead to your dog developing hives and in extreme cases, cause anaphylactic shock.
+Additionally, if your dog has a severe allergic reaction, this can lead to hives and in extreme cases, can cause anaphylactic shock.

 Zyrtec Dosage for Dogs

-Generally, a typical dose of Zyrtec is determined based on the dog's size.
+Generally, a typical dose of Zyrtec for dogs is determined by their size.
 Your veterinarian will likely prescribe Zyrtec to be given once a day, orally.

 However, this is a general rule of thumb and not an exact science.
-For this reason, it is vital that you see your vet for an accurate dosage.
+For this reason, it is vital that you see your vet to determine an accurate dosage for your pet.

-Furthermore, The dosage of Zyrtec will also vary based on what you were treating.
-For instance, the dose to treat itchy skin will be different than the dose to treat an allergic reaction such as a bee sting.
+Furthermore, the dosage of Zyrtec will also vary, based on what you are treating.
+For instance, the dosage to treat itchy skin will be different from the dose to treat an allergic reaction such as a bee sting.

 Zyrtec-D Warnings: What Pet Owners Should Know

-Perhaps the most important thing for pet owners to know if choosing to use Zyrtec is never, never use Zyrtec-D.
+Perhaps the most important thing for pet owners to know if choosing to use Zyrtec is to never, ever use Zyrtec-D.

-Zyrtec-D has the active ingredient Pseudoephedrine which can be incredibly harmful to dogs and can cause high blood pressure, seizures, and even death.
+Zyrtec-D contains the active ingredient pseudoephedrine, which can be incredibly harmful to dogs and can cause high blood pressure, seizures, and even death.

-Standard Zyrtec and generic Zyrtec have the active ingredient cetirizine which veterinarians deem safe when administered appropriately.
+Standard Zyrtec and generic Zyrtec contain the active ingredient cetirizine, which veterinarians deem safe when administered appropriately.

 Zyrtec Side Effects

-Typically, Zyrtec doesn’t present many adverse side effects that are too troublesome for pet owners, especially when you are familiar with the potential side effects of other conventional medications.
+Typically, Zyrtec doesn’t present many adverse side effects that are too troublesome for pet owners, especially if you are familiar with the potential side effects of other conventional medications.

-However, there is a bit of concern associated with Zyrtec.
-Research shows that antihistamines only work in approximately 30% of dogs.
-The worrisome part is that up to 25% of those dogs will experience adverse reactions.
+However, there is still some concern associated with the use of Zyrtec in dogs.
+Research shows that antihistamines only work in approximately 30% of dogs (sometimes less!).
+The worrisome part is that up to 25% of those dogs may experience adverse reactions.

-Additionally, antihistamines are not a cure, more so like a band-aid.
-While antihistamines will treat the symptoms, they will not cure the underlying problem which may be something more severe than a simple seasonal allergy.
+Additionally, antihistamines are not a cure, but more like a ‘band-aid’, which only provides relief.
+While antihistamines will treat the signs, they will not cure the underlying problem, which may be something more severe than a simple seasonal allergy.